Spatial Annealing for Efficient Few-shot Neural Rendering: Experiments

 \section{Experiments}

-\boldp{Datasets and Metrics} We evaluate our method using the Blender dataset \cite{mildenhall2021nerf}, which comprises 8 synthetic scenes, and the shiny Blender dataset \cite{verbin2022ref}, featuring 6 synthetic scenes observed from a surround view perspective.
-Consistent with the DietNeRF \cite{jain2021putting}, we train our model on 8 views identified by the IDs 26, 86, 2, 55, 75, 93, 16, and 73 for both datasets.
-The evaluation is conducted on 25 images, evenly selected from each dataset's test set.
-In line with community standards, all images are downsampled by a factor of 2 using an average filter.
+\boldp{Datasets and Metrics} We evaluate our method using the Blender dataset \cite{mildenhall2021nerf}, which comprises 8 synthetic scenes observed from a surround view perspective.
+Consistent with the FreeNeRF \cite{yang2023freenerf} and DietNeRF \cite{jain2021putting}, we train our model on 8 views identified by the IDs 26, 86, 2, 55, 75, 93, 16, and 73.
+The evaluation is conducted on 25 images, evenly selected from the test set.
+All images are downsampled by a factor of 2 using an average filter.
 For quantitative analysis, we report the average scores across all test scenes for PSNR, SSIM, and LPIPS.

-To further illustrate our method's efficacy across different base architectures and substantiate the comparison between frequency regularization and spatial annealing strategy, we evaluate our approach using the LLFF dataset \cite{mildenhall2019local}, employing the MipNeRF architecture \cite{barron2021mip} in conjunction with the FreeNeRF \cite{yang2023freenerf}.
-The LLFF dataset comprises 8 forward-facing scenes.
-In alignment with FreeNeRF, we designate every eighth image as a test view and uniformly select from the remaining images to assemble the training views.
-All input images are downsampled using an average filter, achieving a reduction factor of 8.
-This approach allows us to assess the robustness and adaptability of our method in handling real-world scenes.

-\boldp{Degree Truncation of Spherical Harmonic Encoding} Spherical Harmonic Encodings play a pivotal role in capturing view-dependent appearance in various applications \cite{verbin2022ref}.
-The real Spherical Harmonic Encoding is denoted by $\{ {Real}(Y_l^m) \}, l \in \mathbb{N}, m=0,\pm1,\pm2,\ldots\pm l$.
-These encodings utilize Spherical Harmonic Functions, which are defined as

-When the input views are sparse, fitting the view-dependent colors becomes challenging.
-To address this and cover a broader range of unseen view directions, we directly mask the higher levels of the Spherical Harmonic Encoding.
-This masking process can be represented as
+\boldp{Degree Truncation of Spherical Harmonic Encoding} When the input views are sparse, fitting the view-dependent colors becomes challenging.
+To address this and cover a broader range of unseen view directions, we directly mask the higher levels of the Spherical Harmonic Encoding \cite{verbin2022ref}, which can be represented as

-where $n$ represents the truncated level.
-The mask zeroes out all Spherical Harmonic components above level $n$, while retaining all lower-level components.
+where $n$ represents the truncated level and ${M}_i$ is the $i$-th element of the Spherical Harmonic mask $\mathbf{M}$.
+The mask zeroes out all Spherical Harmonic components above level $n$ while retaining all lower-level components.